 He fought on the side of the Monmouth Rebellion, an attempt to overthrow James II, escaping the Bloody Assizes by evading capture and living in exile until the Glorious Revolution allowed for his safe return to London.
 He had travelled widely and mixed with all levels of society.
 In time spent in Newgate, as a journalist and a prisoner, and hiding from creditors in London rookeries, he had learned to admire the survival instincts and community of the lower orders.
 Years as a journalist and pamphleteer had honed his writer’s voice to unique perfection.
 Much of the power of Robinson Crusoe had come from this pseudo-autobiographical realism; Defoe was Crusoe, writing honestly in the first person and sharing the momentous events that changed the course of his life with the reader.

 Defoe’s ability to bring life to a fictional voice with absolute realism and conviction meant that he couldn’t do irony even when that was his intention.
 This is what put him in the pillory.
-His satirical pamphlet, The Shortest-Way with the Dissenters; Or, Proposals for the Establishment of the Church (1702), was such a precise impersonation of the High Anglican Tory voice that many of them took his call for the extermination of nonconformists at face value while his own side were equally fooled and justifiably horrified.
-The subsequent publicity and debate drew embarrassing and unwanted attention to the terrible handling of religion freedom in England by Queen Anne’s Tory government, and Defoe was made an example of.
+His satirical pamphlet, The Shortest-Way with the Dissenters; Or, Proposals for the Establishment of the Church (1702), was such a precise impersonation of the High Anglican Tory voice that many of them took his call for the extermination of nonconformists at face value while his own side was equally fooled and justifiably horrified.
+The subsequent publicity and debate drew embarrassing and unwanted attention to the terrible handling of religious freedom in England by Queen Anne’s Tory government, and Defoe was made an example of.
 He stood three times in the pillory (fortunately charming the locals enough not to kill him by throwing bricks, as they were wont to do), and spent six months in prison, which was more than enough time to ruin him financially.
 Robert Harley, then the Tory Speaker of the House, recognised the potential of Defoe as a propagandist and arranged his release, placing the again bankrupt journalist in his debt, making him a government agent and determining his output as a political journalist.
-The Shortest-Way profoundly and negatively effected author’s life, while failing as either a hoax or a satire.
+The Shortest-Way profoundly and negatively affected author’s life, while failing as either a hoax or a satire.
 The narrative voice was so persuasive that the irony was undetectable, which is the true genius of Defoe the novelist.

 Moll Flanders is above all, as E.M.
 Forster wrote, ‘a novel of character.’
 It is Moll’s vibrant Cockney voice and big personality that holds the novel together – don’t expect detailed descriptive passages or vivid accounts of Restoration London.
 In a knowing, sultry Wife of Bath meets Barbara Windsor kind of voice (beautifully realised by Alex Kingston, who seems to have been playing Moll ever since, in the 1996 ITV adaptation), Moll rambles, contradicts and repeats herself, jokes, justifies, apologises, celebrates and repents as she recounts key episodes from her life.
-There is something of the Molly Bloom about her, and her often random stream of consciousness delivery adds to her realism rather than hurting the structure of the novel.
+There is something of the Molly Bloom about her, and her often random stream-of-consciousness delivery adds to her realism rather than hurting the structure of the novel.
 Most of Moll’s anecdotes of course relate to sex and money, which are indivisible to her and, by implication, to all women.
 As she learns early in life:

 …as my sister-in-law at Colchester had said, beauty, wit, manners, sense, good humour, good behaviour, education, virtue, piety, or any other qualification, whether of body or mind, had no power to recommend; that money only made a woman agreeable; that men chose mistresses indeed by the gust of their affection, and it was requisite to a whore to be handsome, well-shaped, have a good mien and a graceful behaviour; but that for a wife, no deformity would shock the fancy, no ill qualities the judgment; the money was the thing; the portion was neither crooked nor monstrous, but the money was always agreeable, whatever the wife was.